Self Care: Tips for a Happier, Healthier You

-Dreary, rainy or cold days are perfect for cleaning and organizing, and your medicine cabinet is a good place to start.
+Dreary, rainy days are perfect for cleaning and organizing, and your medicine cabinet is a good place to start.
 Throw out old first aid supplies, and pitch any makeup and cosmetics that are more than a year or two old, since over time they can become contaminated with bacteria and contribute to skin infections.
 While you’re in there, use the Food and Drug Administration guidelines to dispose of expired or unused medications properly and safely.

 Getting In Gear with Fitness

 If you’re working at home, watch your back.
 Low back pain is a common discomfort, but it can be preventable.
 Investing in a good chair, a standing desk or a more ergonomic workspace can help you feel — and work — better.
 Avoid picking up things that are too heavy, and if you run or exercise regularly, check your workout shoes and make sure they still providing adequate cushioning.